esp8266/Arduino/doc/faq/a06-global-build-options.rst

 Other build confusion
 =====================

-1. Renaming files does not change the last modified timestamp, possibly causing issues when replacing files by renaming and rebuilding.
+1. Renaming a file does not change the last modified timestamp, possibly causing issues when adding a file by renaming and rebuilding.
 A good example of this problem would be to have then fixed a typo in file name ``LowWatermark.ino.globals.h``.
 You need to touch (update timestamp) the file so a “rebuild all” is performed.

 2. When a ``.h`` file is renamed in the sketch folder, a copy of the old file remains in the build sketch folder.
 This can create confusion if you missed an edit in updating an ``#include`` in one or more of your